tobiasbriones/blog/philosophy/experience/i-just-turned-the-lights-off-put-my-headphones-on-and-read-this-crazy-paper-about-swe-commandments-2022-10-15/index.md

 [Programming the Universe: The First Commandment of Software Engineering for all Varieties of Information Systems](https://arxiv.org/ftp/arxiv/papers/1609/1609.07818.pdf).

+In this article I tell what I experienced and was thinking today regarding: math, software, philosophy, TLDs, social media, feelings/conclusions, and the paper above that I just found which is about "Programming the Universe".

 ## Context

 I've been devising axiomatization and philosophies almost since I started